-The League of American Bicyclists Bicycle Friendly Community Program (BFC) ranks communities across the United States as Gold, Silver, Bronze and honorable mention.
+The League of American Bicyclists (LAB) Bicycle Friendly Community Program (BFC) ranks communities across the United States as Platinum, Gold, Silver, Bronze and honorable mention.

 The BFC program provides incentives, hands-on assistance and award recognition for communities that actively support bicycling through a combination of infrastructure, programs and policies.
-There are currently eighteen Bicycle Friendly Communities in Wisconsin:
+There are currently 24 Bicycle Friendly Communities in the LAB Award Database for Wisconsin:

-- Silver Appleton, Fitchburg, La Crosse, Milwaukee, Shorewood
+- Silver: Appleton, Fitchburg, La Crosse, Milwaukee, Shorewood, Stevens Point

-- Bronze Dane County, Eau Claire, Menomonie, Middleton, Monona, Onalaska, River Falls, Sheboygan, Sheboygan County, Sturgeon Bay, Stevens Point, Wausau MPO
+- Bronze: Dane County, Eau Claire, Green Bay, Janesville, Kenosha County, Menasha, Menomonie, Middleton, Monona, Onalaska, River Falls, Sheboygan, Sheboygan County, Sturgeon Bay, Sun Prairie, Verona, Wausau MPO

 People on bicycles are an indicator species for vibrant, economically healthy communities where people want to live, work, do business and visit.
 Investments in bicycling yield tremendously high returns at a very small cost.
 Bicycling is such a cost-effective, simple solution for so many of today’s complicated problems, it’s no wonder communities across the state are working to make themselves more bicycle friendly.